 As your organization grows, you are required to comply with more and more federal and state laws.
 In addition, these laws can change periodically.
 Last year's compliance training may not have included some the crucial updates that your HR and legal departments need to be aware of.

 Employers Council can help you and your company with regulatory compliance.
-Our legal teams can help you identify risks and comply with evolving laws and regulations on health care, immigration, family and medical leave, affirmative action, hourly wages, overtime requirements, retirement, and other employment law challenges.
+Our legal teams can help you identify risks and comply with evolving laws and regulations on health care, family and medical leave, affirmative action, hourly wages, overtime requirements, retirement, and other employment law challenges.

 We'll help you stay up-to-date on the changes that can impact your workplace and help you think through the best ways to implement new policies.

 Join today for expert assistance with legal and regulatory compliance.

 Violations reported by employees or found during audits can result in thousands of dollars of fines and legal fees.
 Knowledge of these violations can lead to a high volume of employee turnover, poor online reviews on employee review websites like